Channel Islands (California): History

-Earliest humans in North America

 Separated from the California mainland throughout recent geological history, the Channel Islands provide the earliest evidence for human seafaring in the Americas.
-It is also the site of the discovery of the earliest paleontological evidence of humans in North America.
 The northern Channel Islands are now known to have been settled by maritime Paleo-Indian peoples at least 13,000 years ago.

 The Arlington Springs Man was discovered in 1960 at Arlington Springs on Santa Rosa Island.
 The remains were dated to 13,000 years BP.

 The Tuqan Man was discovered on San Miguel Island in 2005.
-His remains were exposed by beach erosion, and were preserved by University of Oregon archeologists.
+His remains were exposed by beach erosion and were preserved by University of Oregon archeologists.
 His age was determined to be about 10,000 years.

 Archeological sites on the island provide a unique and invaluable record of human interaction with Channel Island marine and terrestrial ecosystems from the late Pleistocene to historic times.
 The Anacapa Island Archeological District is a 700 acre historic district that was listed on the National Register of Historic Places (NRHP) in 1979.